TradingView Review 2024: The Ultimate Technical Analysis Platform?

 Multiple Charts

 While the free plan only allows users to display 1 chart at a time, the paid plans let you display multiple charts simultaneously.
-Pro lets you display 2, Pro+ lets you display 4, and Premium lets you display 8.
+Essential lets you display 2, Plus lets you display 4, and Premium lets you display 8.
 Importantly, these can all show different securities, time frames, and technical indicators.

 Paid subscribers using the desktop software can also organize their charts across multiple monitors, displaying different information on each screen.